 VDI solutions are also expensive and difficult to deploy.
 Adding additional capacity is not trivial and requires engineering staff with specific skills.
 DaaS solutions, on the other hand, mean that internal resources, e.g., shared file systems, printers, locally hosted applications, etc., are difficult or impossible to access.
 DaaS solutions also leave users at the mercy of the cloud providers shared resources, such as CPU, RAM, networking and bandwidth.
 Therefore, customer has no control over the performance of a cloud-based virtual desktop.

 ComputerVault contains its own remote access capabilities that do not require a third-party VPN solution.
 All that is required is broadband Internet access to securely and reliably connect to a virtual desktop and all corporate resources.
-Additionally, ComputerVault also includes a Software-Defined Perimeter and a complete Cybersecurity Suite designed to stop malware infections and phishing attacks.
-The cybersecurity features of ComputerVault extend far beyond simple encryption.
+Additionally, ComputerVault also includes a Software-Defined Perimeter and a complete set of Cybersecurity features designed to stop malware infections and phishing attacks.

 Because ComputerVault Virtual Desktops perform faster than a local PC, both in the office and when accessed remotely, productivity does not suffer and users will not abandon ComputerVault Virtual Desktops for a PC.

-At 1/5th to 1/10th the cost of competing solutions, ComputerVault Virtual Desktops are less expensive than buying and supporting PC’s.
-With the price and performance characteristics of ComputerVault, most PC’s can be eliminated and a ComputerVault Virtual Desktop becomes the primary computing device.
+At 1/3rd to 1/6th the cost of competing solutions, ComputerVault Virtual Desktops are less expensive than buying and supporting PC’s.
+With the price and performance characteristics of ComputerVault Virtual Desktops, they are positioned for wide-spread adoption as the end user’s primary computing device.